 What will law enforcement be examining?

 According to the AP, the Santa Fe County Sheriff’s Office obtained a warrant on October 22 to document the scene of the fatal incident.
 Deadline reported that the affidavit for the search warrant named the film’s armorer and several crew members.
 Deputies took the gun fired by Baldwin, the cart that held the guns, and other “prop ammunition” from the shooting location, according to Deadline.
 Investigators reportedly also want to examine Baldwin’s bloody clothes, as well as weapons and weapon ownership documents.
 In order to examine any footage or photos, the Santa Fe County Sheriff’s Office is also seeking production computer equipment, memory and other digital cards, and the cast and crew’s phones.
 According to Deadline, the Sheriff’s department also conducted interviews, including with Baldwin and Reed, on the evening of October 21.
+In January 22, Baldwin turned his phone over to police, nearly a month after authorities issued a warrant to seize it.

 This is a developing story.